wc-donation/wc-donation-platform/readme.txt

 Since WooCommerce and other plugins don't assume that there are multiple checkouts on a page, you might run into problems otherwise.

+= How can I set up recurring donations? =

+To set up recurring donations, please also install WooCommerce Subscriptions.
+Here you can find detailed instructions on how to set up recurring donations: [Set up recurring donations](https://wcdp.jonh.eu/documentation/integrations/recurring-donations-with-woocommerce-subscriptions/)

+= How can I generate donation receipts automatically? =

+WooCommerce PDF Invoices & Packing Slips is a free and open source WordPress plugin you can use to send out your tax-deductible receipts & thank you certificates.
+Please following this guide to set up donation receipts: [Set up donation receipts](https://wcdp.jonh.eu/documentation/integrations/donation-receipts-with-woocommerce-pdf-invoices-packing-slips/)

 == Changelog ==
 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/jonas-hoebenreich/wc-donation-platform/).

+= 1.1.1 2021-12-16 =
+enhancement: push supported WC version to 6.0.0
+fix: donation selection not displayed in product settings
+fix: asort on null in wcdp_product_settings.php

 = 1.1.0 2021-12-13 =